Ysop1264/network-analysis-volatility-management/README.md

 For manipulation:
 - `factors_joined` - joined Fama & French factors with momentum factor and industry managed portfolios (raw data)

-### Functions (Kornel & Yadhu)
-- Functions are defined after data section and have corresponding documentation there

 ### Benchmarks section (Kornel)

 Important: